 [keith-snook.info]

-The calculation takes into account additional anode loads for each output due the input impedance of following stages or any bias components required which can be 'lumped' together to add to each output ~ If Rk≪R1 then R2 will need to be adjusted to obtain a balanced output so the degree of imbalance is also indicated by the calculator
+The calculation takes into account additional anode loads for each output due to the input impedance of following stages and bias components which can be 'lumped together' ~ If Rk<R1 then R2 will need to be adjusted [increased] to obtain a balanced output which is also calculated

-Input values can be changed to calculate other parameters like the cathode follower gain of V1 reduced by R1 by making µ2 −1 ~ For calculations of triode gain and follower output impedance this may be better ~ The default values are for two sections of an ECC81 both with Ia ≈ 1mA at Va = 170V and —Vbias = 360V ~ see valve characteristics ~ Click on the image above for a pdf copy with space to make notes
+Input variables can be changed to calculate other parameters like the cathode follower gain of V1 reduced by R1 by making µ2 −1 ~ For calculations of triode gain and follower output impedance this may be better ~ The calculator default values are for two sections of an ECC81 both with Ia ≈ 1mA at Va = 170V and –VHT = 360V ~ see valve characteristics

 Internal anode resistances — ra kΩ